Escanor1996/Similar_image_finder/README.md

 ## folder strucutre:

 Similar_image.py: It containes the core code.
 It needs to be invoked to get the similar images.
-It will ask for how many similar image to be fetced as input.
+It will ask for how many similar image to be fetched as input.

 data: In this folder training data will reside in train folder.
 Query image will reside in test folder(you can keep as many as you want).